 With so many different uses around the house, this super item deserves a reserved space in your cabinet.

 Vinegar is very inexpensive, so it doesn't hurt to have an extra jug or two on the shelves.
 If there was a long-term emergency, this would be the perfect thing to have around as a cleanser and a "do-all".
 (Sortof like the Windex in "My Big Fat Greek Wedding") After you have decided how much you need, add the items to your shopping list, and in the next day or two, purchase them.
 Then, get them on your shelves, update your Inventory Sheets, and sit back and enjoy the rest of your week!

-One important thing to do as we go through the weeks is to check the inventory you already have for expiration dates.
+One important thing to do as we go through the weeks is to check week's item in your inventory you already have for expiration dates.
 There is nothing worse than needing to use your apple cider vinegar for a recipe, and realizing it expired months ago.
-Check your pantry for the vinegar items you use daily, and be sure they don't need replacing.
+Check your pantry (as well as your food storage room) for the vinegar items you use daily, and be sure they don't need replacing.

 If you would like the full info on the Week-By-Week Food Storage Plan, just click on the tab at the top of the page.
 You can then click on any single week and it will take you to the most up-to-date post that featured that week's items.
 It also has the information as to how you can get a copy of the weekly schedule as well as the complete inventory sheets.